paralect/ship/deploy/drone-ci/README.md

 Installation steps:

-1. Update server ip in `deploy/hosts` file.
+1. Update server ip in `hosts` file.
 If you are planning to use same server for both drone and nginx - just put same ip for both, drone & nginx targets.
 2. Install Ansible role dependencies with one command: `./bin/install-ansible-dependencies.sh`
 3. Update github application callback url to either point to your server ip address or your domain.
 For example:
 `http://ci.myapp.com/authorize` or just `http://server_ip/authorize`.